international employment law firm alliance L&E Global

 Provided the employer does not require the employee to work beyond the legal limits, the employee has no right to refuse to work overtime.
 Over this threshold, the employee is entitled to “mandatory rest” in addition to financial compensation.

-The employer can only request the employee to work in excess of the legally recognised overtime level if he has consulted the Works Council or, in the absence of a Works Council, staff representatives.
+The employer can only request the employee to work in excess of the legally recognised overtime level if he has consulted the Works Council.

 The employee’s total working hours in a given month should be recorded in writing on his/her pay slip, with overtime clearly indicated on a separate line.
 Failure to do so constitutes a criminal offense.